aeonSolutions/AeonLabs-Site-Logistics-Platform/README.md

 <br>

 **Data Availability**<br>
-The software and hardware solutions presented on this research work is available on GitHub with a Creative Commons License: https://github.com/aeonSolutions/AeonLabs-Site-Logistics-Platform
+The software and hardware solutions presented in this research work are available on GitHub with a Creative Commons License: https://github.com/aeonSolutions/AeonLabs-Site-Logistics-Platform

 <br>